anandaphan/anandaphan/README.md

 - 💬 Ask me about anything, I am ready to help
 - 📫 Reach me by [email](mailto:hi@anandaphan.com), [website](https://anandaphan.com/) or simply on [LinkedIn](https://www.linkedin.com/in/ananda-phan-iman-9b293a13a/)
 - 💼 any freelance work? do reach [my email](mailto:hi@anandaphan.com) :)
-- ⚡ Fun fact: Astronomy facts always interesting to me
+- ⚡ Fun fact:
+      - Astronomy facts always interesting to me
+      - Was not intended to become a tutor/teacher at first, but I love the feeling when someone understood my explanation
+      - Want to travel around the worlds

 ### Research and Publication